-Figures A-4 and A-5 show seasonal wind roses of hourly data collected at the Landfill and Community sites, respectively.
-At the Landfill site, winds are predominantly from the northerly and southerly directions during all seasons, with a larger proportion of winds from the north during the winter and from the south during the summer (Figure A-4).
-The prevailing wind direction at the Community site is variable during all seasons (Figure A-5).
+Figures B-3 through B-6 show seasonal wind roses of hourly data collected at the Landfill, Landfill North, and Community sites.
+At the Landfill site, winds are predominantly from the northerly and southerly directions during all seasons, with a larger proportion of winds from the north during the winter and from the south during the summer (Figures B-4 and B-5).
+At the Landfill North site, the prevailing winds are northwesterly in the winter, southerly in the spring and summer, and a mix of northwesterly and southerly in the fall.
+The prevailing wind direction at the Community site varies during all seasons (Figure B-6).

-Figure A-1.
-Mean BC and $PM{10}$ concentrations by hour for the eight monitoring years at the Landfill (a, c) and Community (b, d) sites.
+Figure B-1.
+Mean BC and $PM{10}$ concentrations by hour for the nine monitoring years at the Landfill (a, b) and Community (e, f) sites, and for Year Nine at the Landfill North (c, d) site.

-Figure A-2.
-Distribution of daily mean BC and $PM{10}$ concentrations by month at the Landfill (a, c) and Community (b, d) sites, during all eight monitor years (2007-2015).
-BC outlier data greater than 3 μg/m and $PM{10}$ outlier data greater than 200 μg/m are excluded.
+Figure B-2.
+Distribution of daily mean BC and PM10 concentrations by month during all nine monitor years (2007-2016) at the Landfill (a, b) and Community (e, f) sites, and during Year Nine at the Landfill North (c, d) site.
+BC outlier data greater than 3 $\mu$ g/m3 and PM10 outlier data greater than 200 $\mu$ g/m3 are excluded.